-The initial measurement of MTA's subscription asset and lease liability was as of January 1, 2022.
 The subscription liability was reduced as payments were made, and an outflow of resources for interest on the liability was recognized.
 The subscription asset is amortized on a straight-line basis over the subscription term.

 MTA's subscription-based information technology arrangements include software licenses, cloud data storage, hosting applications, security platforms and others.
 These subscriptions have terms between 2 years to 12 years, with payments required monthly, quarterly, or annually.
 As of December 31, 2024, the remaining subscription terms are between 1 year to 11 years.
 The amount of subscription expense recognized for variable payments not included in the measurement of lease liability were \$12,770 and \$10,654 for the years ended December 31, 2024 and 2023, respectively.
 MTA recognized \$0 and \$0 expense attributable to termination penalties and impairment for the years ended December 31, 2024 and 2023, respectively.